 You do not have to take on a huge tire manufacturer on your own.
 The lawyer who represents you can ensure you seek compensation from the appropriate party and file your potential lawsuit on time.

 Click to contact Chalik & Chalik's personal injury lawyers today

-Call Chalik & Chalik if a Tire is to Blame for Your Accident
+Call Chalik & Chalik Injury Lawyers if a Tire Is to Blame for Your Accident

-If you’ve been involved in an accident that you suspect was related to cap peeling, and if you think that that cap peeling was a result of the tire retreading process, seek help from an attorney.
+If you’ve been involved in an accident that you suspect was related to cap peeling, and if you think that cap peeling was a result of the tire retreading process, seek help from an attorney.
 If your accident was the result of someone else’s mistake, that party may be liable for damages.
-To speak with an attorney today, call the attorneys at Chalik & Chalik at 855-529-0269.
+To speak with an attorney today, call the case review team at Chalik & Chalik Injury Lawyers today.